Content Creator Expense Tracker — Track Income & Expenses, File Taxes Confidently

 60-day free trial • No credit card • Your data stays in your Google Drive

-Why Content Creators Need a Dedicated Expense Tracker
+Why You Need a Dedicated Content Creator Expense Tracker

 The fix isn't another generic small-business app.
 Generic tools assume you have one merchant account, one invoice template, and one monthly P&L. Creators have AdSense in February, a sponsorship in March, three Patreon tiers paying out monthly, OnlyFans bi-weekly, a Twitch Bits cashout every Tuesday, and a Spotify statement that's never the same number twice.
-The income side alone is more complex than most freelancer tools handle.
+The income side alone is more complex than most freelancer tools handle — which is exactly why a content creator expense tracker built for this workflow outperforms any generic alternative.

 On the expense side, what counts as deductible is wide and not always intuitive.
 The lighting kit, the green screen, the second phone for OnlyFans-only access, the editing software, the agent's 15%, the gas to drive to a brand collab — all of it reduces your tax bill if it's tracked.
 ExpenseBot reads the receipts from your inbox so you don't lose any of it.
 Built for the long tail of platforms creators actually use, not just the three Stripe surfaces a generic SaaS targets.